Skip to content

 Controlled human studies back up the chain of events.
 When researchers delivered the SCFA propionate directly to the colon, participants showed altered brain reward responses to high-energy foods4.
 The prebiotic fiber inulin increased SCFA production and modestly improved substrate metabolism in overweight and obese men5.
 Broader reviews of SCFAs in human metabolism reach the same cautious conclusion: the pathway is real and can nudge appetite hormones, glucose handling and insulin sensitivity678.

-The catch is in one word that the marketing leaves out: **modest**.
-In one randomized trial, added rye bran and pea fiber increased how full people *felt* — but did not significantly reduce how much they later ate or change energy expenditure9.
+The catch is in one word that the marketing leaves out: modest.
+In one randomized trial, added rye bran and pea fiber increased how full people felt — but did not significantly reduce how much they later ate or change energy expenditure9.
 That is the honest texture of the evidence.
 Fiber genuinely raises your endogenous GLP-1, but the downstream effect on actual calorie intake is small and inconsistent.
 For a deeper dig into the satiety and glycemic data, see our companion review on fiber and probiotics for metabolism.
+And for the fiber the internet most loves to call a "natural Ozempic" — the viscous, largely non-fermented psyllium husk — see why the nickname overstates it in psyllium husk: the "poor man's Ozempic"?.
+The same "satiety without a reliable GLP-1 rise" texture shows up clearly with seeds, too — we trace it in does flaxseed boost GLP-1?.

 Probiotics: modest and mixed